 Now what I’m about to say relates to just about everything you buy for your baby.
-Clothes, furniture, baby baths, slings, highchairs, strollers…you can get it all second hand.
+Clothes, furniture, baby baths, slings, highchairs, strollers…you can get it ALL second hand.
 Regardless of the size of your pocket book and ability to buy everything shiny and new, the environmental impact of buying and using second hand baby stuff will make a difference.
 There are some things you should buy new for either safety or functional reasons and as far as I’m concerned these are: car seats (unless its a friend giving you a hand me down which you know is still new-ish and safe to use), mattresses (you don’t want to risk giving your baby a bed bug filled mattress or something…urgh) and cloth nappies/diapers (for the reasons I’ve already mentioned).
 I appreciate this gets harder as babies turn into toddlers and toddlers turn into kids and they’re much harder on their stuff and properly wear it out.
-In particular newborn stuff is barely used at all, so head to the charity shop, nearly new sales or go onto eBay (or hit up your friends with older babies).
+In particular newborn stuff is barely used at all, so head to your local charity shop, the Oxfam Online Charity Shop, nearly new sales or go onto eBay (or hit up your friends with older kids who can give you hand-me-downs).
 Its not just all the baby ‘stuff’ that creates a mountain of landfill, its the packaging that all the baby ‘stuff’ comes in and the garbage that creates, not to mention the shopping bags its put in when you buy it.
 I’ve found its emotionally easier to part with things I bought second hand as well, and not create a shrine to my child in the loft.
 “Awww, that’s the tub we bought in John Lewis.
 Let’s keep it ‘just in case’.”
 Its much easier to just be happy that I only spent a few pounds on something second hand, be grateful for the service it provided and then send it on its way to a new home where it can be used again by another baby.
 I live in a fairly well-to-do area and its not just those on a budget who have tapped into the second hand baby market, but everyone.
 So whether its for financial reasons or environmental reasons – or both – think about what you could get second hand for your baby or child.
 If you are pregnant and you’d like more advice on what you actual need for your baby – the real essentials and not all that other stuff they’ll try to sell you in shops – check out my post on Baby Essentials.